Dental Implants Lakewood

 Dental implants in Lakewood have a success rate of over 90%, and a significant reason for their predictability is a process called osseointegration.
 When a dental implant is placed in the jawbone, it acts as an artificial tooth root.
 This stimulates the jawbone, allowing it to grow and fuse to the implant.
 The result is a strong and stable implant ready for the restoration.

 However, if you’ve lost density in your jaw, you may not have enough bone for implants to be placed.
 Thankfully, our bone grafting in Lakewood enhances the strength and thickness of your jaw.
 A small piece of bone is taken from another area of your body or a donor and transferred to the area of treatment.
-From there, your gum tissue is stitched closed, allowing the new grafted bone to integrate with your jaw.
-This will take several months to heal, but it will create the strong base you need for dental implants.
+From there, your gum tissue is stitched closed, allowing the newly grafted bone to integrate with your jaw.
+This will take several months to heal but will create the strong base you need for dental implants.

 Sinus Lifts